AnnikaStein/VHcc_coffea/README.md

 Based on (restricted access!): https://github.com/mastrolorenzo/AnalysisTools-1 and https://gitlab.cern.ch/aachen-3a/vhcc-nano

 ## Setup
 !
-This environment should under `bash` shell!
+This environment should run under `bash` shell !
 ### Coffea installation with Miniconda
 #### only first time
 ```